 A. Yes, however you are not required to complete form SD502.
-You simply do not complete the locum forms.
-Please remember that, if you choose not to pension your Locum work, you must inform the practice of this so that they are aware not to pay the worker the employer contribution and administration levy.
+You simply do not complete the locum pension forms.
+Please remember that, if you choose not to pension your locum work, you must inform the practice of this so that they do not hand over the employer contributions and administration levy.